LeonBrindley/Warp-Coursework-2/README.md

 Finally, the aforementioned speed calculation is converted to an activity (**ActivityRunning**, **ActivityWalking** or **ActivityStationary**).
 [Long and Srinivasan](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3627106) found that the characteristic velocity of running, the average velocity with equal amounts of walking and running (a running fraction of 0.5), equals about **2.2 m/s** (**7.92 km/hr**) on average, and [Saibene and Minetti](https://link.springer.com/article/10.1007/s00421-002-0654-9) found that the characteristic velocity calculated in previous literature varied between **1.80** and **2.50 m/s** (**6.48** and **9.00 km/hr**, respectively).
 By assuming that the characteristic velocity of individual users follows a uniform distribution between these two figures, the activity (and its confidence level) is classified.

 The same logic was used to discern between the walking and stationary states, as a threshold of 0 m/s will always be exceeded due to fluctuations in the user's position or the measurement setup.
 [Graham et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2967707) have shown that the mean walking speed of older adults in geriatric rehabilitation settings is **0.23 m/s** (**0.828 km/hr**), so this is used as the lower bound.
-Meanwhile, [Murtagh et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7806575/) have shown that the mean walking speed of healthy adults when purposefully walking slowly is **0.82 m/s** (**2.952 km/hr**), so this is used as the upper bound.
+Meanwhile, [Murtagh et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7806575/) have shown that the typical walking speed of healthy adults when purposefully walking slowly is **0.82 m/s** (**2.952 km/hr**), so this is used as the upper bound.

 ![4B25 Uncertainty Graph](https://github.com/LeonBrindley/Warp-Coursework-2/assets/68070085/a8c710e1-cc23-44e6-87a5-a37fde6872a5)